 And it is here that Ayers has touched on an important gospel failure in Calvinism.
 We are left wondering about God’s salvific will for each of us personally and individually.
 Is God kindly disposed towards me or is he not?
 Am I among the elect or am I not?
 It is an ontological fact that cannot be altered that right now you, me and everyone living are either among the elect or among the non-elect.
 And again, that fact is unchangeable.
 Therefore, Calvinists have to presume their own election.

 Ayers’ third point that “we should be humble” is also well-taken, but again, admonitions about what we should be presuppose libertarian freedom not Calvinist determinism.
-On Calvinist determinism we all just are God has predetermined us to be – humble or proud.
+On Calvinist determinism we all just are what God has predetermined us to be – humble or proud.
 “Should be” and “ought to be” are not coherent concepts given universal divine causal determinism.

 Ayers’ fourth point is inconsistent in a number of ways with his determinism.
 He says that “we should be hopeful, with prayerful confidence that in the end God’s purpose will indeed be fulfilled, in our own lives, and in the life of all the world.”
 The sentiment of this statement is incoherent with determinism.
 Of course “God’s purpose will indeed be fulfilled, in our lives and in the life of all the world.”
-That is what is entailed in determinism.
-But to describe this as a hopeful and prayerful confidence, and that we should pray “God’s will to be done, on earth as it is in heaven” is incoherent with Calvinist determinism.
+That is what is entailed in theistic determinism.
+But to describe this as a hopeful and prayerful confidence, and that we should pray “God’s will to be done, on earth as it is in heaven” is again, incoherent with Calvinist determinism.
 God’s will alone is always done everywhere.
 This very prayer is Jesus’ refutation of Calvinism.
 Moreover, there is only hope for those God has elected.
 There is no hope for those he has reprobated.
-That is the fact of the matter of Calvinism.
+That is the fact of the matter on Calvinism.
 Therefore, on what basis can all people be honestly and assuredly be told that they may live a life of hope given Calvinist predestination?
 On the basis that we should “trust and pray for God’s will to be done, on earth as it is in heaven?”
-Rather than embrace this confusion, the gospel as “good news” provides a more sure word that has much more sure word of hope in its free offer of salvation to all sinners who may appropriate it by faith.
+Rather than embrace this confusion, the gospel as “good news” provides a more sure word of hope in its free offer of salvation to all sinners who may appropriate it by faith.
 But this “good news” cannot be coherently reflected, and is in fact countered, by the doctrine of predestination and “the doctrines of grace.”

 And again Ayers strikes the Universalist chord when he states,